vectorgrp/ci-siltest-demo/README.md

 For an image based guide, [click here](/doc/view-pipeline-and-tests.md)</br>
 More details about the functionality of Vector Tools inside the pipeline can be viewed [here](/doc/pipeline.md).

-## Prepare the pipeline

-Due to the infrastructure's on-demand nature, it scales down to zero when not in use.
-To ensure the infrastructure is ready for immediate use, we recommend initiating the pipeline approximately 30 minutes prior to your actual need.
-This "warm-up" period allows the infrastructure to be fully operational and available the moment you require it.

-After the completion of the last job in your pipeline, the infrastructure remains active for an additional 10 minutes before automatically scaling down to zero.
-If you require an extension of this active period, please reach out to an administrator.